ValdemarGr/gql/docs/server/integrations/relational.md

 case class HomeTable(
   // When a table is queried it must have an alias
   alias: String
-) extends SkunkTable[Int] { // The table must also declare how it's rows are uniquely identified
+) extends SkunkTable {
   // Note that we use only skunk tools to declare the contents of this structure

   // We can declare how this table is referenced in sql (or some other query language) def table = void"home"

-  // Unique identifier expression def groupingKey = void"id"
+  // Set of columns that uniquely identify a row
-  def groupingKeyDecoder = int4
+  // The dsl will add the table alias to all column related methods def tableKeys = keys(void"id" -> int4)

   // The SkunkTable trait gives some convinience methods for declaring columns val (idCol, id) = sel("id", int4)